rust-lang/book/second-edition/nostarch/chapter19.md

 One example of a trait with an associated type is the `Iterator` trait provided by the standard library.
-This has an associated type named `Item` that stands in for the type of the values it's iterating over.
-We mentioned in Chapter 13 that the definition of the `Iterator` trait is as shown in Listing 19-20:
+This has an associated type named `Item` that stands in for the type of the values it’s iterating over.
+In “The `Iterator` Trait and the `next` Method” section of Chapter 13, we mentioned that the definition of the `Iterator` trait is as shown in Listing 19-20:

 ```
 pub trait Iterator {